suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   { 'status': 'OK', 'message': string, 'ldsbus': json_object }
 		   { 'status': 'NG', 'message': string }
 		   // This is exactly the same as GET LDS BUS
-		   // The only difference is that this API queries the device itself
+		   // The only difference is that this API queries the device itself (to get the latest information, ex. if an LDSU was unplugged)
 		   // Refer to the return value of GET LDS BUS

 		F. CHANGE LDSU NAME